Axeleus/nice-attributes-woo/README.md

-# Nice Attributes
+# Nice Attributes plugin for WooCommerce

-# Can make your WooCommerce site a little bit better
+Can make your WooCommerce site a little bit better